Rocket parts were carried by the Isro scientists on bicycles and Bullock carts

 Chandrayaan -2

-ISRO successfully launched the Chandrayaan-2 spacecraft from GSLV MkIII-M1, the geosynchronous satellite launch vehicle, on July 22, 2019.
+ISRO launched the Chandrayaan-2 spacecraft from GSLV MkIII-M1, the geosynchronous satellite launch vehicle, on July 22, 2019.
 The mission was launched by Geosynchronous Satellite Launch Vehicle Mark III (GSLV Mk III) on July 22, 2019, at 2.43 am IST (09:13 UTC) from the second launch pad on the Moon.
 It reached the lunar orbit on August 20, 2019, and started the orbital position for the landing of Vikram Lander.
 The Vikram Rover was scheduled to conduct scientific experiments on latitudes near the Moon, about 70 ° south in the southern polar region, at about 1:50 am on September 7, 2019, for a lunar day.

 However, the lander deviated from its intended trajectory, starting at an altitude of 2.1 kilometers (1.3 mi), and lost communication when the touchdown was confirmed.
 ISRO Chairman K. Sivan has confirmed in a preliminary report reporting a crash accident that the lander’s location has been found, and “it must have been a difficult landing.”
 “Orbiter,” part of the mission with eight scientific instruments, is on and will continue its seven-year mission to study the Moon.